My Bloody Valentine (band): 2007–2013: Reunion and m b v

 In August 2007, reports emerged suggesting that My Bloody Valentine would reunite for the 2008 Coachella Valley Music and Arts Festival in Indio, California.
 Similar reports had circulated in 2003 stating that Shields, Butcher and Ó Cíosóig were together in Berlin to rerecord five songs originally recorded for Glider that would be included in an upcoming box set.
 In 2007, reports suggested that the band were to perform at a series of Pod-organised concerts at the Irish Museum of Modern Art in Kilmainham, Dublin.
 Shields later confirmed the reunion and said that the band's third studio album, which he had begun recording in 1996, was near completion.
 Three live shows in the U.K. were announced in November 2007, and on 13 June 2008, My Bloody Valentine performed in public for the first time in 16 years with two live rehearsals at the Institute of Contemporary Arts in London.

-My Bloody Valentine embarked upon an extensive worldwide tour throughout summer and autumn 2008.
+My Bloody Valentine embarked upon an extensive worldwide tour throughout the summer and autumn of 2008.
 The band performed at European music festivals, including the Roskilde Festival in Roskilde, Denmark, Øyafestivalen in Oslo, Norway and Electric Picnic in Stradbally, Ireland, as well as the Fuji Rock Festival in Niigata, Japan.
 From 19 to 21 September, the band curated and performed at the 2008 All Tomorrow's Parties festival in New York and later performed throughout North America, including dates in Chicago, Toronto, Denver, San Francisco, Los Angeles and Austin.
 The band spent £200,000 on equipment for their world tour, which was their first since 1992 in support of Loveless.

 Following additional touring in 2009, My Bloody Valentine dedicated their time to completing their third album.
 Rumours of a box set, which had circulated in April 2008 following a listing on HMV Japan's web site, recirculated.
 In March 2012, after a number of reported delays, Sony Music Ireland announced the release of the compilation album EP's 1988–1991—a collection of the band's Creation Records extended plays, singles and unreleased tracks.
 The compilation album was released on 4 May 2012 along with remastered versions of Isn't Anything and Loveless.

 In November 2012, Kevin Shields announced plans to release My Bloody Valentine's third album online before the end of the year.
 In December, the band announced on Facebook that the album was completed and mastered, and on 27 January 2013, during a warmup show at Electric Brixton in London, Shields told the audience that the album "might be out in two or three days."
 The album, titled m b v, was released through the band's official website on 2 February 2013, and the resulting high traffic crashed the site.
 Upon its release, m b v received "universal acclaim," according to Metacritic, and the band went on a worldwide tour.